Ocramius/ocramius.github.com/source/_posts/2017-01-25-on-aggregates-and-external-context-interactions.md

 </ol>

 <p>
-    This does not just apply to CQRS users: anyone having domain logic that is mixed up between services and entities can benefit from it.
+    The approach described here fits any kind of application where there is a concept of <abbr title="an object with an assigned identifier">Entity</abbr> or Aggregate.
     Feel free to stuff your entity API with business logic!
 </p>

 <p>
-    Just remember that entities should only be self-aware, and only context-aware in the context of certain business interactions: don't inject services as constructor dependencies.
+    Just remember that entities should only be self-aware, and only context-aware in the context of certain business interactions: don't inject or statically access domain services from within an entity.
 </p>